-Global Navigation Satellite Systems or GNSS constantly undergo testing—a battery of test under a multi-element GNSS simulator comes to mind—to ensure that they can be used as intended.
+Global Navigation Satellite Systems or GNSS constantly undergo testing—a battery of tests under a multi-element GNSS simulator comes to mind—to ensure that they can be used as intended.
 GNSS testing and applications have been honed to the point that global positioning applications are now for daily use.

 Hikers and nature lovers immediately adopted GNSS devices.
 Knowing where to go while out in the wilderness is important.
 New trails can be discovered and mapped out, and old forgotten trails can be rediscovered and enjoyed again.
-But what can hikers do if they get lost and their GNSS device fails or were left home?
+But what can hikers do if they get lost and their GNSS device fails or were left at home?